shangm2/presto/shang/post_thrift.md

 6. **Cross-Language Support**: Coordinating with C++ worker implementations to ensure protocol compatibility.

+## Open Source Collaboration

+As Presto is an open source project, we created and presented an RFC to the Presto Technical Steering Committee.
+This step was crucial to:

+- Gather feedback from the broader Presto community
+- Ensure our approach aligned with Presto's architectural vision
+- Discuss potential impacts on various Presto deployments
+- Gain insights from community members with different use cases

+The RFC process helped refine our approach and ensured the changes would benefit the broader Presto ecosystem.

 ## Teamwork

 This project was a collaborative effort among: